Partnerships

 Hear from Gia about how she used the 3P’s

-Personal Leadership
+Professional Leadership

 I had to be deliberate and intentional about doing my own personal work to understand how white supremacy culture was showing up in my leadership and how to interrupt it.